 The Directors are also responsible for taking reasonable steps to safeguard the assets of the Group and of the Company for the prevention and detection of fraud and other irregularities.

-The Board is satisfied that in preparing the financial statements of the Company and the Group as at 31 January 2020, the Company and Group have used appropriate accounting policies and applied them consistently and prudently.
+The Board is satisfied that in preparing the financial statements of the Group and the Company as at 31 January 2021, the Group and the Company have used appropriate accounting policies and applied them consistently and prudently.